-by DoctorMikeReddy about 6 years ago
+by DoctorMikeReddy over 6 years ago

 Hard to think now, gazing into her eyes as we lay side by side, that we'd only met on the train an hour ago.
 I'd been standing at first.
 She sat with a mother and two small kids, chatting away; she'd been so gentle, loving, playful with them.
 Occasionally, she'd look out the window.
 Several times she caught my eye in the glass, and smiled at my dimmer reflection.
 When the family got off at Bristol I sat down, the carriage empty now.
 We chatted about our lives, her boyfriend, my wife and grown up daughters.
 A generation gap meant nothing, and our whole world turned around.